Downlink/test/Readme.md

   ...

   /*
-   * Capture/Get channel data using an alias
+   * Capture channel data using an alias
    */
   let remoteDevice = client.accessDevice(100);